Skip to main content

 vectimus init

 That’s it.
-77 policies are active immediately.
+79 policies are active immediately across 11 domain packs.
 Your agents are now governed.
 Dangerous commands, secret access, infrastructure changes and supply chain attacks are blocked before execution.

-If you already have hooks configured for Claude Code, Cursor or Copilot, vectimus init merges its hooks with your existing ones.
+Vectimus works with Claude Code, Cursor, GitHub Copilot, Gemini CLI, Codex CLI, Google ADK, LangGraph and the Claude Agent SDK.
+If you already have hooks configured, vectimus init merges its hooks with your existing ones.
 Your custom hooks are preserved.

 Uninstall from a project